Green Earth Awakening 2018 : Dance of Life and Death

 A warm welcome! | Image © Steve Jackson 2015

-The Green Earth Awakening is a camping event for up to 500 people in the beautiful Blackdown Hills at the new moon.
+The Green Earth Awakening is a camping event for up to 500 people in the beautiful Blackdown Hills.
 Hot shower and sauna facilities are available on site for a small charge.

-Each day will follow a timetable of meditation, bodywork, workshops and talks with evening music, ritual, open mic and cinema all included in the price.
+Each day will follow a timetable of meditation, bodywork, workshops and talks with evening music, ritual, open mic all included in the price.
 The crafts will run drop in spaces throughout the week and some will ask for a donation to cover their material costs.
+The healing area will offer an array of bodywork and healing through the week and the kid's area will provide free workshops and play.

 The Buddhafield Cafe and Outer Regions Cafe will be the main food vendors.
 A meal pass can be purchased online that will cover all meals from Wednesday dinner through to Sunday lunch at the Buddhafield Cafe.
 Individual meals can also be bought from either Cafe throughout the days.

 Our Forest School leader has written a letter for parents wanting to apply for absence during term time.
-Download and print this document to accompany a personal letter to your child's teacher.We’re recruiting volunteers for the Buddhafield Café.
+Download and print this document to accompany a personal letter to your child's teacher.We’re recruiting volunteers for the Buddhafield Café and looking for GEA workshop proposals.You could consider joining the GEA Site Crew .

 If you have come here to help me you are wasting your time, but if you have come because your liberation is tied up with mine, then let us work together.